Daksh/sugarlistensinstall/README.md

 9. Copy the speech folder from the dir sugar/extensions/deviceicon/speech ['sugar' is the clone we did of the speech-recognition branch of https://github.com/rparrapy/sugar repository] and paste it inside sugar-build/build/out/install/share/sugar/extensions/deviceicon/

-10. Clone the maze activity
+10. Clone the [voice enabled maze activity](https://github.com/rparrapy/maze) so that you can test your sugar listens,
   ```
   cd sugar-build/activities
   git clone https://github.com/rparrapy/maze